-In accordance with the "comply or explain" principle underlying the Corporate Governance Code and in line with Recommendation (EU) No 208/2014, this Report acknowledges the recommendations that the Company has not, at present, decided to adapt (whether partially or in full).
+In accordance with the "comply or explain" principle underlying the Corporate Governance Code and in line with EU Recommendation no. 208/2014, this Report gives an account of the recommendations which the Company has not presently decided to comply with in part or in full.